shreyash04/shreyash04/README.md

 <h1 align="center"> Hello!
 I'm Shreyash <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> ! </h1>

-* 🧐  I'm interested in learning more about Machine Learning, Data Science and Full Stack development.
+* 🧐  Interested in learning more about Machine Learning, Data Science and Full Stack development.
 * 🤔  Fascinated by the concept of Blockchain and excited for its future.
 * 🎓  Pursuing a Bachelors of Engineering in Computer Engineering.
 FE GPA 9.43/10.0, SE GPA 9.66/10.0.
-* 💻  Working on creating a portfolio website for myself more projects in the domains of Computer Vision and Web Development.
+* 💻  Working on creating a portfolio website for myself.
-* 🤝  I’m looking to collaborate on Python projects in the domains Data Science and Machine Learning.
+* 🤝  Looking to collaborate on Python projects in the domains of Data Science and Machine Learning.
 * 🌱  Keen to learn more about Psychology & Philosophy.

 ## 🚀 Languages and Tools: